 Audio equipment is multifaceted, and the fact that the sound is incredible might be to do with the built-in phono stage, though the presence of one should not necessarily be a given in this price range.

-The outstanding quality should translate to all aspects of the experience, from doing your vinyl records justice to doing the amount you have spent on it justice by serving you with a user experience that is worth fighting for.
+The outstanding quality should translate to all aspects of the experience, from doing your vinyl records justice to doing the amount you have spent on it by serving you with a user experience worth fighting for.

 Owing to their price tag, these are not exactly going to be the best-selling turntables, and for good reason: these pieces of equipment are simply outside the budget for a lot of users.